Appboy/appboy-android-sdk/README.md

    more information.
 3. To assemble the UI library and the Droidboy APK, run `./gradlew assemble` (use gradlew.bat on Windows).
 You can find assembled files in the `build/` subdirectories of the `android-sdk-ui` and `droidboy` projects.
-You can also use the `installDebug` task if you have a device or emulator connected to adb and want to run Droidboy.
+You can also use the `installDebug` task if you have a device or emulator connected to adb and want to run Droidboy or Hello-Appboy.
    You can see other available tasks by running `./gradlew tasks`.

 ## Installing android-sdk-ui to Your Local Maven Repository
 To install the UI library as an AAR file to your local maven repository, run the `install` task with